Skip to main content

 selectAction()

-and passing in the ProcessC action ID.
+object and pass in the action ID

 1. Click the Add Item button.